Ezekiel 35:15

 As you rejoiced when the inheritance of the house of Israel became desolate, so will I do to you.
 You will become a desolation, O Mount Seir, and so will all of Edom.
 Then they will know that I am the LORD.

-when the inheritance of the house of Israel became desolate
+As you rejoiced when the inheritance of the house of Israel became desolate

-so will I deal with you
+so will I do to you

 You will become a desolation, O Mount Seir